nadrino/kotor-walkthrough/kotor/walkthrough/041_Tatooine.md

 	- Where should a person look for opportunity?
 	- I'm looking for very specific things.
 Who should I ask?
 	- I'm looking for older things.
 Antiques.
 Artifacts.
-- Level up Mission and Bastilla
+- Level up Mission and Bastila
 - Loot right chest
 - A twilek appears: Bastila's mother
 	- Don't be rude, Bastila.